tiptoppress/category-posts-widget/readme.txt

 * [Template](http://tiptoppress.com/template-arrange-post-details/) to arrange the post details.
 * The Template text can be a post details placeholder, plain text, HTML or a font-icons.
 * Font-icon support.
+* 'Load more' button / Ajax API
 * Shortcode (Easily change all Shortcode options in the customizer).
+* Date range filter
 * New date format: Time since plublished
 * Filter by post status: Published, scheduled, private.
 * Multiple shortcodes at the same site or post.
 * Add option for post offset (use two or more widgets after another).
-* Add UI buttons in the editor toolbar to insert shortcode.
+* Admin UI: Buttons in the editor toolbar to insert shortcode.
+* Excerpt length in lines (line-clamp)
 * Option to touch device friendly "everything is a link".
 * For editing shortcode adds a Customizer link to the admin-bar ("With one click to the Customizer").
-* Set thumbnail width & height.
+* Set thumbnail width & height / image crop with CSS (object-fit).
-* Fluid images for Responsive Layouts.
+* Fluid images (max-width in %).
+* One thumb dimension can be left empty.
 * Option to set mouse hover effects for post thumbnail.
 * Set a default thumbnail.
-* Hide widget text.
+* Hide widget text or text, if there is no post.
 * Option to hide posts which have no thumbnail.
 * Option exclude current post.
 * Option show post author, comment's count, post date.
+* Admin UI: Set / find thumbnail size buttons: +, ¼, ½, 2x, -, ratio and Media sizes
+* Admin UI: Buttons to easy add post details placeholder.
 * Multi sites support.

 = Documentation =